‘General Hospital’ Spoilers: Nina Jealous Of Valentin & Anna’s Alliance As Romance Flickers Between Them

 — General Hospital (@GeneralHospital) November 8, 2017

-Nina is a jealous wife and GH fans will remember that she wanted to divorce Valentin only a few months ago.
+Nina is a jealous wife, and GH fans will remember that she wanted to divorce Valentin only a few months ago.
 The heart of their problems was none other than Anna, so viewers can only imagine what her reaction will be when she learns that they are working together again.
 Valentin should come clean with his wife before she hears if from another source or he may find himself in the doghouse again.
 This time Nina’s suspicions could actually be based on the truth, and he might not be able to defend himself.

-Perhaps a little drama would be good for Valentin and Nina, and force them to appreciate what they have in each other again.
+Perhaps a little drama would be good for Valentin and Nina and force them to appreciate what they have in each other again.
 Then again, what about Anna?
 Doesn’t she deserve a little happiness too?

 WATCH: Nelle's plan to expose Valentin goes horribly wrong. #GH pic.twitter.com/Vtudocquqb